bbauska/W3Cx-5of5/README.md

 Another thing we can do, let me put this in comments, is use a regular "**for**" loop.
 Using a "**for**" loop... so the very automatic way is do like that.
-And you see we\'ve got the same results we had with the "**forEach**".
-It\'s a bit more complicated because we must declare a variable, initialize it to 0 and this is the first, the starting index in the array.
-And this \"**for**\" loop, if you remember when we detailed them, if you use a strict \< operator and if you increment the loop variable at the end, it will go from 0 to this value - 1.
+And you see we&apos;ve got the same results we had with the "**forEach**".
+It&apos;s a bit more complicated because we must declare a variable, initialize it to 0 and this is the first, the starting index in the array.
+And this &quot;**for**&quot; loop, if you remember when we detailed them, if you use a strict &lt; operator and if you increment the loop variable at the end, it will go from 0 to this value - 1.

 This loop will go from i = 0 to "**a.length -1**" and "**a.length -1**"